WebAssembly/stack-switching/proposals/bag-o-stacks/Explainer.md

 #### Coroutine identity

 Coroutines do not have a specific identity in this proposal.
 Instead, a stack reference denotes the particular state of a suspended coroutine.
-This token is only created when switching from a coroutine or when a `switch.call` instruction is executed to create a new coroutine.
+This token is only created when switching from a coroutine or when a `stack.new_switch` instruction is executed to create a new coroutine.

 >It is not possible for WebAssembly code to discover which coroutine it is running on; indeed the currently active coroutine has no valid stack reference.
 One consequence of this design is that when a WebAssembly function calls another function from another module (say), that module cannot discover the identity of the coroutine and misuse it.
 Overall, this is in keeping with a capability-based approach to resource management.